anishmss/anishmss/README.md

 ## Hi !

-I am a biological computerologist working on problems in computational biology.
+I am a biological machine using computational machines to learn about biological machines.

 I head the [Bioinformatics Lab at De La Salle University Manila](http://www.bioinfodlsu.com).